fmaida/smol.pub/README.md

 ### A valid article structure

-In order for the script to recognize the title and the body of your article, you will have to structure your text file by entering a '#' character as the first character on the first line of your file, then an empty string as the second line of your file.
+In order for the tool to recognize the title and the body of your article, you will have to structure your text file by entering a '#' character as the first character on the first line of your file, then an empty string as the second line of your file.
 Any line following the first two will be considered part of your article body.